 Detective “Stan” Switek was part of the squad’s surveillance team, partnered with Zito, who usually operated out of their “Bug Van,” and provided some lighter moments in a usually dark yet neon show.

 Talbott got started acting in 1973 and played a bully named Freddy in the 1976 Stephen King classic, Carrie.
-Currently, Michael Talbott is 66 years old and lives in his hometown of Waverly, Iowa.
+Currently, Michael Talbott is 67 years old and lives in his hometown of Waverly, Iowa.
 He is a supporter of the National Rifle Association and helps make tactical videos.
-I guess the detective work helped his career in this way.
+It would seem that the detective work helped his career in this way.

 Philip Michael Thomas – Detective Ricardo “Rico” Tubbs

 But Miami Vice made him famous!
 After the show, Thomas joined Don Johnson once again for two episodes of Nash Bridges.
-Thomas actually coined the acronym “EGOT,” meaning “Emmy, Grammy, Oscar, Tony,” in reference to his plans for winning all four, which he has a long way to go.
-As I’m currently about as close as he is to obtaining my EGOT.
+He actually coined the acronym “EGOT,” meaning “Emmy, Grammy, Oscar, Tony,” in reference to his plans for winning all four, which he has a long way to go to achieve, unfortunately.
 In the early 2000s, he was a voice-over actor for Grand Theft Auto: Vice City, but he quit acting in 2011.

 Next, Thomas chose to become a businessman.
-“From ‘Miami Vice’ to world advice!” was the slogan for his partnership with Psychic Reader’s Network.
-The company later replaced Thomas with Miss Cleo and he successfully sued them for 1 ½ Million Dollars for breach of contract.
-Today, Thomas is 71 years old and is a vegetarian, doesn’t drink or smoke, and meditates daily with his mantra being, “Treasure beyond measure!”
+“From ‘Miami Vice’ to World Advice!” was the slogan for his partnership with Psychic Reader’s Network.
+The company later replaced Thomas with Miss Cleo and he successfully sued them for 1½ million dollars for breach of contract.
+Today, Thomas is 72 years old and is a vegetarian, doesn’t drink or smoke, and meditates daily with his mantra being, “Treasure beyond measure!”

 Infamous Guest Stars